 Can I Drive My Vehicle With A Bad CKP Sensor?

-In the majority of cases, when the CKP sensor fails in your 3.3L V6 Buick or Oldsmobile, the engine is not going to start.
+In the majority of cases, when the CKP sensor fails, the engine in your vehicle is not going to start.

 In those instances that the engine does start, you should not drive your vehicle since you risk being stranded wherever the CKP sensor decides to stop working.

-You can find a complete list of 3.3L V6 Buick (Oldsmobile) tutorials in this index:
+You can find a complete list of 3.4L V6 Buick (Oldsmobile) tutorials in this index:

 Here's a small sample of the tutorials you'll find in the index: